 MONEY EXCHANGE IN KYOTO

 I exchanged my money near the arrival area of Kansai International Airport (KIX) in Osaka.
 Otherwise, you can just withdraw from the ATMs in 7-Eleven around Kyoto city.
 Take note that many ATMs in Japan do not accept foreign credit card, debit card or ATMs.
 Withdrawal fee is JPY 600 / PHP 300/ USD 6.
-Do inform your bank that you will be traveling to Japan just to ensure that you won’t have a problem withdrawing overseas because for security purposes, some banks blocks the card whenever they notice a foreign transaction.
+Do inform your bank that you will be traveling to Japan just to ensure that you won’t have a problem withdrawing overseas because for security purposes, some banks block the card whenever they notice suspicious foreign transactions.

 INTERNET IN KYOTO

 Wi-Fi while traveling around Kyoto is inevitable for me especially when commuting.
 So when riding buses and trains on my own, I always consult these two : Google Maps and Hperdia.com.
 Google Maps is reliable for location tracking and lets me know how far I am from my destination.
 I use Google Maps all the time when riding buses.
 On the other hand, Hyperdia.com tells me which train to ride, where to get off and how much is the fare for the train ride.